Tunchi52/alx-system_engineering-devops/0x00-shell_basics/README.md

 #created a script that deletes a file inside a directory.
 #printed a script that deletes a directory inside a directory.
 #printed a script that changes the working directory to previous one.
+#printed a long list of file : hidden in current dir and boot.